-Bias: estimate of a systematic measurement error /JCGM, 2008/.
+Bias: estimate of a systematic error /JCGM, 2012/.

-Precision is the measure of reproducibility or repeatability of the measurement without reference to an international standard so that precision is a measure of the random and not the systematic error.
-Suitable averaging of the random error can improve the precision of the measurement but does not establish the systematic error of the observation. /CMUG-RBD, 2015/
+Precision is the measure of reproducibility or repeatability of the retrieval without reference to an international standard so that precision is a measure of the random and not the systematic error.
+Suitable averaging of the random error can improve the precision of the retrieval but does not establish the systematic error of the observation. /CMUG, 2022/